 Mix the epoxy.

 Coat both the dowel and the hole with epoxy and fit together.
-Apply additional epoxy around perimeter of new material.
+Apply additional epoxy around the perimeter of the new material.
 (See Figure 2) Remove excess epoxy.

 Cure the epoxy per Procedure 2.7 Epoxy Mixing and Handling.